openshift/enhancements/enhancements/builds/entitlements.md

 - the removal of the docker daemon, meaning no docker socket and no access to the host's content
 - and the total replacement of the openshift ansible based installer, so no gathering of entitlements during install
+- and the total change in the OCP subscription model between 3.x and 4.x:  you don't subscribe RHCOS nodes (in fact they do not have or ever will the entire set of subscription manager RPMs, and any as discussed in some of the alternatives below, at most we will only seed enough subscription manager artifacts in RHCOS so that things like turning auto mount on won't SEGFAULT).
+In 3.x, the underlying linux was classic RHEL, and so hence the subscription manager was fully good to go out of the box (and hence could be shared with pods running on that node).

 all those 3.x mechanisms are gone, and a series of steps from either the cluster admin and/or developer attempting to run OpenShift Builds leveraging entitled content must be performed after install to enable access to the entitled